Two people SUPing on a lake with a misty hill in the background

 5. Clothing choice

 What to wear when paddling?!
 Everyone has their own preference!
 When you first start out, it’s worth wearing a wetsuit for the inevitable inadvertent immersion.
 However once you get your sea legs you can choose to wear anything from shorts and a t-shirt in summer, to full waterproof kit in the winter.
 Check out the Palm Equipment website for Sup-Specific kit.
-My favorite paddling kit is a windproof jacket, with either neoprene leggings or fully waterproof trousers, depending on the time of year and the weather.
-For short paddles it’s really nice to be barefoot in the summer; however, I almost always wear booties for long-distance paddles, and always in the winter and would recommend booties to start with to protect the tops of your feet if you’re kneeling a lot.
+My favourite paddling kit is a windproof jacket, with either neoprene leggings or fully waterproof trousers, depending on the time of year and the weather.
+For short paddles it’s really nice to be barefoot in the summer; however I almost always wear booties for long distance paddles, and always in the winter and would recommend booties to start with to protect the tops of your feet if you’re kneeling a lot.

 6. Safety